10 Non-Touristy Things To Do in NYC - August 2026

 1. The Tenement Museum

 If even the word museums makes you want to yawn, don’t despair - many unique and stimulating museums in New York put greater emphasis on the visual and experiential aspects of learning.
-While the Metropolitan Museum of Art and the Museum of Modern Art, iconic cultural institutions in the city, are still worth a visit, why not check out a few of the more unfamiliar…
+While the Metropolitan Museum of Art and the Museum of Modern Art, famous cultural institutions in the city, are still worth a visit, why not check out a few of the more unfamiliar…

 Location: 103 Orchard St, New York, NY 10002, United States